maxjiang216/corintho-ai/README.md

 - [setuptools](https://github.com/pypa/setuptools) - Licensed under the MIT License

 Please refer to each library's linked repository for the full license text.

+# Contact

+If you need help using or understanding any part of this project, please send an email to maxjiang216@gmail.com and I will try my best to help you.
+An API may be developed at some point for Python, but unfortunately I will be quite busy for the foreseeable future.
+If you are interested in contributing to this project in any way, you can also send me an email.